 The hot springs lead to the Katherine River, where nearby activities include fishing and canoeing.
 After a reviving dip, some might find the lure of venturing to the mighty Katherine itself difficult to resist.

-Grab a fishing rod and head to the Katherine Low Level Nature Reserve – only a 3 minute stroll on sealed walkway out the back gate of the caravan park.
+Grab a fishing rod and head to the Katherine Low Level Nature Reserve – only a 3-minute stroll on a sealed walkway out the back gate of the caravan park.
 This area is popular with visitors and locals alike early in “The Dry” – from April to June – as the wet season waters run off, for catching the Top End fishing icon, the elusive barramundi.

 During The Dry Season, the relatively shallow waters become a well-used swimming area – but check before taking a dip, as you never know where a crocodile or even a shark might turn up!